 A PPC strategist is a full-time job on its own due to the amount of work needed for proper optimization of each Google ads campaign.

 Without proper optimization, you are letting the ads run on its own on autopilot and you won’t be able to get the results you desire for the campaign.

-In this article, we will discuss the top 7ways to fully optimize your PPC campaign.
-You can perform these optimization weekly or monthly, depending on your current resources and time.
+In this article, we will discuss the top 10 ways to fully optimize your PPC campaign.
+You can perform this optimization weekly or monthly, depending on your current resources and time.

 1. Click Through Rate

 10. Adjust Bidding for Location, Device, and Ad Schedule